Back to all guides

 How to make it

 1. Cut from the bottom when you can.
 A bag bottom already has folds that create a little depth.
-This is useful if your insert is thicker than one sheet of paper.
+Save that structure for tags thicker than one sheet of paper.

 2. Trim the height.
-A good beginner pocket usually covers one third to one half of the page height.
-If it is too tall, the page will feel heavy.
+A starter pocket usually covers one third to one half of the page height.
+Taller than that, the bag begins to dominate the page instead of serving it.

 3. Decide the opening shape.
-Leave it straight for a clean look, cut a shallow half-circle notch for a library-card feel, or cut a slanted opening for a more casual scrap style.
+Leave it straight for a clean library-card look, cut a shallow half-circle notch for a pull cue, or slant the mouth for a looser scrap style.

 4. Tape the loose sides.
 If the bottom fold is already secure, tape only the side edges.
-If the bottom feels loose, add one narrow strip of tape inside the fold.
+If the bottom feels loose, add one narrow strip of tape inside the fold, not across the opening.

 5. Add one finishing detail.
-A tiny blank label, a drawn stitch line, or one strip of grid paper is enough.
-Kraft paper already has texture, so it does not need much.
+A blank label, a drawn stitch line, or a grid-paper strip is enough.
+Kraft paper already brings fiber, warmth, and roughness.

 Make it look finished

-The notch is the easiest upgrade.
+The notch is the clearest upgrade.
 It tells the eye where the pocket opens.
 Cut a half-circle, shallow V, slanted edge, or soft curve.
-Keep the cut simple and let the paper texture do the rest.
+Keep the cut clean and let the paper texture do the rest.

 Use this pocket on